WheatonCS/Lexos/2_InTheMargins/Visualize/word-cloud_ITM.md

 This refers to the method of calculating the angles and placement of terms in the layout.
 The **Archimedean** setting uses the [Archimedean spiral](https://en.wikipedia.org/wiki/Archimedean_spiral) to determine the layout.
 The **Rectangular** setting attempts to place terms within a rectangular shape.

 #### Scale
-This refers to how individual terms are sized relative to one another.
-Settings are log n, √n, and n.
+This refers to how individual terms are sized relative to one another in the word cloud.
+Settings are `log n` (logarithmic scale), `√n` (square root scale), and `n`, where `n` refers to the number of times an individual term occurs. `log n` and `√n` are methods of transforming this number based on the possible minimum and maximum values.
+No single scaling is inherently superior to the others, but they will produce different effects in the layout.
+Using the `n` scale setting will preserve the original proportionality of the values as far as possible. `log n` may aid the differentiation of data that is not uniformly distributed.
+The square root transformation will inflate smaller numbers but stabilize the size of larger ones.

 #### Font
 You can change the appearance of your word cloud by setting the font here.
 This feature should work with any font installed on your system.